0.0 The Evolution of Q

 This perspective will prove useful.

 neg(x) takes a number and returns the result of reversing the sign.
-A function of valence 2 (i.e., two parameters) is said to be dyadic.
+A function of valence 2 (i.e., two parameters) is said to be binary.
 For example,

 sum(x, y) takes two numbers and adds them to get the result.
-A function with no parameters is niladic.
+A function with no parameters is Nullary.
 For example, a constant function with no parameters that returns 42.

 Given functions f and g for which the codomain of g is the domain of f, the composite, denoted f·g, is the function obtained by chaining the output of g into f.
 That is, the composite assigns to an input x the output value f(g(x)).
 Observe the usual mathematical convention in which the order of the functions in the composite matches their order in the nested evaluation.

 Pictorially, we can see that the composite chains the output of g into the input of f,

 The domain of the composite is the domain of g and its codomain is the codomain of f.

 In the body of this document, we shall use the term map, or mapping, as shorthand for "mathematical function" and will mean a q function when we write "function" without a modifier.

 0.2.3 Natural Numbers